 Each person gets a turn to pick 2 cards.
 If they make a match, they get another turn.
 The person at the end of the game with the most matches wins.
 Think of it as a “match made in heaven!”

 Reading books about family, relatives, and ancestors opens up a whole new world.
-Here is a shortlist of books about ancestry family tree.
+Here is a short list of books about ancestors and your family tree.
 Each one talks about the importance of immediate and extended family and will help your grandchildren and children love and cherish their families—both past and present.

 - Love Makes a Family by Sophie Beer

 - Families, Families, Families by Suzanne Lang

 - The Kids Family Tree Book by Caroline Leavitt